ahabra/webitem/README.md

 The `defineElement()` function returns true if the element was created, false if the element already exists, in which case it will not be re-created.

+The `defineElement()` function defines a standard _Custom Element_/_Web Component_ with all the standard properties.
+It also adds an extra property `wi` that contains extra properties and functions supported bby this library as follows:

+1.  `wi.properties`: An object with key/value as defined in the `propertyList` during element definition.
+2.  `wi.actions`: an object whose keys are the actions names and value is the functions as defined in the `actionList` during element definition.
+3.  `wi.addProperty(name, value, sel, attr, onChange)`: A function to add a new property on the webitem.
+Note: The properties defined in the `propertyList` during element definition are available to all instances of the web item.
+The properties added using `wi.addProperty()` are available only to the particular instance of the web item in the DOM.
+4.  `wi.addAction(name, action)`: A function to add a new action on the webitem.
+Note: The actions defined in the `actionList` during element definition are available to all instances of the web item.
+The actions added using `wi.addAction()` are available only to the particular instance of the web item in the DOM.
+5.  `wi.addEventListener = (sel, eventName, listener)`:
+    A function to add a new event handler on the webitem.
+Note: The event handlers defined in the `eventHandlerList` during element definition are available to all instances of the web item.
+The event handler added using `wi.addEventListener()` are available only to the particular instance of the web item in the DOM.

 #### Note About Using Common CSS Files
 CSS applied to a web component (_through shadow DOM_) is scoped to the component, it does not interact